KYbarra4/citi_bike_tableu/README.md

 ### Citi Bike Rider Start Locations

-The map and charts show that there is a regular use of classic bikes from members across the cityto start their journey with concentration aiming toward the city.
+The map and charts show that there is a regular use of classic bikes from members across the city to start their journey with concentration aiming toward the city.

 ![citi_bike1](https://user-images.githubusercontent.com/113717031/218377574-46e06150-95b7-4970-b0b7-852cb1ca7f1f.png)